cornuwel/blog/_posts/2023-05-20-the-switch-from-quality-to-volume.md

 ---
 layout: post
-title:  "The Shift in Content Creation: Is it Quantity Over Quality Now?"
+title:  "Content Creation: Is it Quantity Over Quality Now?"
+description: "Explore the shift from quality to quantity in content creation.
+Learn how this trend has impacted content quality and discover how to strike a balance."
 date:   2023-05-20
 tags: blogging content creation quality
 ---